-Contractors are requested to report summary dollar amounts of goods and services sold to the University via the resulting contract and originating from Kentucky-located and/or diverse Tier 2 or subcontractors affiliated with company.
+Contractors may be requested to report summary dollar amounts of goods and services sold to the Medical Center via the resulting contract and originating from Kentucky-located and/or diverse Tier 2 or subcontractors affiliated with company.
 If the successful contractor does not have any Kentucky-located and/or diverse Tier 2 reporting, no report is required.

-FY Quarter 1 report for purchases dated July 1 Quarterly report due October 20 through September 30 FY Quarter 2 report for purchases dated Quarterly report due January 20 October 1 through December 31 FY Quarter 3 report for purchases dated Quarterly report due April 20 January 1 through March 31 FY Quarter 4 report for purchases dated April 1 Quarterly report due July 20 through June 30 ,
+FY Quarter 1 report for purchases dated July 1 through September 30 Quarterly report due October 20 FY Quarter 2 report for purchases dated October 1 through December 31 Quarterly report due January 20 FY Quarter 3 report for purchases dated January 1 through March 31 Quarterly report due April 20 FY Quarter 4 report for purchases dated April 1 through June 30 Quarterly report due July 20